Donna’s Hoosier Roots and Values

 - Permitting families of children with disabilities to establish tax-exempt savings accounts (ABLE accounts) that can be used for maintaining health, quality of life, and peace of mind

-- Returning excess funds from the State Board of Accounts Reserve back to the counties, enabling many local projects to be funded
+- Returning excess funds from the State Board of Accounts Reserve back to the counties, enabling many local projects to be funded.

-- Allowing direct primary care medical services as an option for Hoosiers
+- Allowing direct primary care medical services as an option for Hoosiers.

-- Providing teachers with training to recognize dyslexia so children can get early intervention
+- Providing teachers with training to recognize dyslexia so children can get early intervention.

-- Modernizing government by streamlining and updating procedures for state and local government and reducing unnecessary paperwork
+- Modernizing government by streamlining and updating procedures for state and local government and reducing unnecessary paperwork.

-- Protecting property owners from excessive taxation of their rural property
+- Protecting property owners from excessive taxation of their rural property.

-- Giving localities greater authority to set lower school speed limits that they determine are appropriate to protect our children’s safety
+- Giving localities greater authority to set lower school speed limits that they determine are appropriate to protect our children’s safety.

-- Clarifying the law regarding the services that cosmetologists may provide
+- Clarifying the law regarding the services that cosmetologists may provide.

-Donna also successfully advocated for an adjustment to the school funding formula that significantly increased funding for District 24 schools, and she will continue to advocate for more equitable school funding.
+Donna also successfully advocated for an adjustment to the school funding formula that significantly increased funding for District 24 schools, and she continues to advocate for more equitable school funding.
 Addressing the important issue of school safety, Donna will continue to work to ensure that state government provides our local school districts with the tools necessary to help keep our children safe.

-Donna’s Legislative Priorities for 2019
+Donna’s Legislative Priorities for 2023

 Donna routinely meets with constituents, community groups, school and business leaders, mayors, city and town council members, and state government officials in her continuing efforts to be informed about the needs and concerns of the people of District 24 and to effectively represent them in the General Assembly and to be their voice with state government agencies.
 Based upon that input, Donna pledges to continue her work on many issues, including the following priority areas:

-- Maintaining a responsible balanced budget for Indiana and keeping our AAA bond rating
+- Maintaining a responsible budget for Indiana.